 Metro (2016) is a candid take on how even the simplest looking crime extracts blood from everyone around the perpetrators.
 Director Anandakrishnan has to be appreciated for convincingly telling about a crime that happens in Metro cities, yes there is a lot of blood spilled on the screen.

-The crime talked here is the chain snatching incidents that happen in regularity in metro cities like Chennai.
-Most often the victims are middle aged women who happen to wear gold necklaces and the thieves riding in modern motorcycles come and go in an eye-blink.
-The victims lose not only their valuables, but get severely hurt and sometimes needlessly die when they fall down in the impact or get their necks cut.
+The crime talked about here is the chain snatching incidents that happen regularly in metro cities like Chennai.
+Most often the victims are middle-aged women who happen to wear gold necklaces and the thieves riding in modern motorcycles come and go in an eye-blink.
+The victims lose not only their valuables but get severely hurt and sometimes needlessly die when they fall down in the impact or get their necks cut.
 I have seen first-hand how bad this can be, many years back when a close relative of mine a 40 year old lady coming out of supermarket near her house while getting into her scooter was attacked and fell down, suffering a blood clot in her brain and had to be hospitalized for many months – all the suffering and big hospital bill for a jewelry worth only Rs.15,000 (USD 220).

-Though the posters advertise Bobby Simha prominently, the film is entirely about the protoganist Arivu played by debut Shirish Saravanan.
-He has played brilliantly the role of a young journalist who takes justice on his own hands for love of his mother.
+Though the posters advertise Bobby Simha prominently, the film is entirely about the protagonist Arivu played by debut Shirish Saravanan.
+He has played brilliantly the role of a young journalist who takes justice on his own hands for the love of his mother.
 He is aptly supported by Moodar Koodam Sentrayan.
-Bobby Simha has a limited role of a local drug dealer called Durai, which he has done effortlessly.
-The person who plays as Durai’s friend, a Ganja addict is perfect cast for the role.
-In fact the film gets most of its stars for excellent casting by the director.
-Though the story is not unique Metro (2016) is a modern fast paced take of crime that happens in big cities, a worthwhile watch.
+Bobby Simha has a limited role as a local drug dealer called Durai, which he has done effortlessly.
+The person who plays Durai’s friend, a Ganja addict is the perfect cast for the role.
+In fact, the film gets most of its stars for excellent casting by the director.
+Though the story is not unique Metro (2016) is a modern fast-paced take of crime that happens in big cities, a worthwhile watch.